 Partnerships, and LLCs taxed as partnerships (MMLLCs), do not pay tax at the partnership level.
-Instead their income and losses are passed through to the individual partners, and reported on their individual or corporate tax return.
+Instead, their income and losses are passed through to the individual partners, and reported on their individual or corporate tax returns.

 Despite the partnership not being taxed at the partnership level, it is still required to file its own tax return called Form 1065.

 On Form 1065, a partnership will report its income and losses for its business activities for the year.
 It will also report the assets and liabilities of the partnership.

 To report this, you will need to provide your tax preparer a profit and loss statement, balance sheet, and any potentially additional supporting documentation.

 Other common information reported on Form 1065 includes:

 Partnerships may also have state filing requirements that will vary from state to state.